 Creating a Flagship Event by Honoring your Fellow Alumni

-An annual alumni award event, such as the Joseph Wharton Award dinners planned by the Wharton Club of New York and the Wharton Club of Boston, is an excellent way to create a lasting impression on your member base by showcasing your club at its best.
+An annual alumni award event is an excellent way to create a lasting impression on your member base by showcasing your club at its best.
 This event is particularly exciting, as it has the power to:

 - Increase membership